 Our PanCAN Patient Services team shared that the pain a patient may experience is very individual and can be managed in different ways, including with prescription drugs, interventional methods and/or non-drug approaches.
 A pain or supportive care specialist can work with the patient to ensure pain is properly managed, which can contribute to maintaining quality of life and being able to receive scheduled treatments.

 Treatment may cause side effects that are painful as well, such as mouth sores or neuropathy.
 Supportive care techniques, such as diet modifications or protecting the hands and feet, can help to lessen these symptoms so that treatment can continue.

 The disease itself may also cause uncomfortable symptoms, which are often diet-related.
 Many people consider diet modifications, such as avoiding gas-forming foods, helpful.

 Additionally, some patients find mind-body practices like yoga, massage and acupuncture can help them relax while also distracting them from the pain.
 Acupuncture has also been shown to reduce nausea and vomiting caused by chemotherapy treatment, and it may help with other symptoms, such as fatigue, neuropathy and depression.

 Patients and caregivers can try these simple meditation and restorative yoga practices to reduce stress from nationally recognized yoga and meditation teacher Lauren Eckstrom, who cared for her father while he had the disease.

-Talk to your healthcare team or contact Patient Central for reputable resources to help take care of the symptoms and side effects of the disease.
-Then you can experience the much-needed joy of this special time of the year.
-Sharing time with those you love can be the best gift of the holidays.
+Talk to your healthcare team or contact PanCAN Patient Services for reputable resources to help manage symptoms and side effects of the disease.